cockroachdb/docs/v22.1/security-reference/transport-layer-security.md

 In mutually authenticated TLS connections, each party must have a key pair issued by a jointly trusted CA. This is a good system for internal components within a distributed system, and generally works well for long-lived clients.

 In one-sided TLS authentication, only the server must have a key pair; the user may be able to access information without any authentication.
 This works well when:

 - The client needs no authentication, for example, for a public read-only website or API.
-- When the user must authenticate to the application being served with another mechanism, such as a username/password combination or a Single Sign-On (SSO)  or by logging in to an application with a username/password combination once TLS-encrypted communication is already established.
+- When the user must authenticate with another mechanism, such as a username/password combination or Single Sign-On (SSO).

 ### Symmetric and asymmetric encryption in TLS